-Founded by father Alex, with Matthew Tenkate standing as General Manager, Major Training proudly continues to be a family owned and operated business,
+Founded by father Alex, with Matthew Tenkate standing as Chief Executive Officer, Major Training proudly continues to be a family owned and operated business,

-As the business reflects on its past and prepares for the future, General Manager Matthew Tenkate would like to take the opportunity to thank the students, employers, and staff who have supported the business through the years:
+As the business reflects on its past and prepares for the future, CEO Matthew Tenkate would like to take the opportunity to thank the students, employers, and staff who have supported the business through the years: